pci/primalTest/README.md

 ### Valid range

-Over 2^53-1 javascripts number format breaks down for integers and a arbitrary precision module like [BigInteger](https://github.com/peterolson/BigInteger.js/) would need to be employed.
+Over 2^53-1 javascripts number format breaks down for integers and an arbitrary precision module like [BigInteger](https://github.com/peterolson/BigInteger.js/) would need to be employed.